mrkkrp/markkarpov.com/tutorial/megaparsec.md

   `RecordWildCards` language extension.

-* `void :: Functor f => f a -> f ()` is used to explicitly discard the result to parsing, without we would get warnings about unused values from GHC.
+* `void :: Functor f => f a -> f ()` is used to explicitly discard the result to parsing, without it we would get warnings about unused values from GHC.

 Play with `pUri` in GHCi and see for yourself that it works: